 Period: January to August 2012

-This article discusses some of the research papers on biosimilars that have been published during the period of January to August 2012, highlighting what the important subjects are in the field of biosimilars.
-Topics investigated by researchers included safety and immunogenicity.
+This article discusses just some of the research articles on biosimilars that have been published during 2012, in the area of biosimilarity/comparability and interchangeabilty.

-Overview ofresearch on biosimilarity/comparability and interchangeability of biosimilars 2012
+Overview of research on safety and immunogenicity of biosimilars in 2012

 3. GaBI Online - Generics and Biosimilars Initiative.
-Epoetin alfa and pure red cell aplasia [www.gabionline.net].
-Mol, Belgium: Pro Pharma Communications International; [cited 2012 Oct 5].
-Available from: www.gabionline.net/Biosimilars/Research/Epoetin-alfa-and-pure-red-cell-aplasia
+Biosimilars interchangeability, increased costs and burden for FDA [www.gabionline.net].
+Mol, Belgium: Pro Pharma Communications International; [cited 2012 Oct 12].
+Available from: www.gabionline.net/Biosimilars/General/Biosimilars-interchangeability-increased-costs-and-burden-for-FDA

 Permission granted to reproduce for personal and educational use only.
 All other reproduction, copy or reprinting of all or part of any ‘Content’ found on this website is strictly prohibited without the prior consent of the publisher.
 Contact the publisher to obtain permission before redistributing.